gabricc/typescript-journey/02basics/myUnions.md

 - Arrays that can contain multiple types
 - Proper syntax for union types in arrays

+Notice how `data3` can contain both numbers and strings in any order.
+This is different from `data1` and `data2` which can only contain one type.
+The parentheses in `(number | string)[]` are important - they tell TypeScript that each element can be either type.

 ## 6. Literal Types with Unions
 ```typescript
 let seatAllotment: "aisle" | "window" | "middle"